zql2532666/HEMS/README.md

 # IoT Home Environment Monitoring System

 # Overview
-The application is named IoT Home Environment Monitoring System .
-It was intended to monitor the physical environment of a room and display data such as , temperature, humidity and light.
-The application is also able to perform facial detection and recognition after taking in the input from the raspberry pi camera.
-The face detected is then compared against the S3 Bucket images to check if the face detected has access to the server room.
-The app’s target audience are small and medium businesses who have a server room set up in their offices.
-The app gives the users and an easy way to monitor the environment conditions in the server rooms.
+HEMS is an IoT-based application designed to monitor and manage the physical conditions of indoor environments.
+It collects real-time sensor data—including temperature, humidity, and light levels—to help users track and maintain optimal environmental conditions.

+In addition to environmental monitoring, HEMS integrates facial detection and recognition using a Raspberry Pi camera.
+Captured faces are automatically compared against authorized personnel images stored in an AWS S3 bucket to control and verify access.

+The system is particularly targeted at small and medium-sized businesses that maintain on-site server rooms, offering them a cost-effective solution for both environmental monitoring and access control.
+With its easy-to-use interface and IoT-enabled features, HEMS provides an efficient way to ensure the safety and stability of critical IT infrastructure.

 ## 1.2 Final RPI Set-up
 ![Alt text](README-images/RPI-Setup.png?raw=true)